Vibram FiveFingers Bikila Review Facts

 can find it through other means.

 These shoes are not designed to be used on the most rugged terrain.
 The perfect terrain would likely be dirt paths and city sidewalks.
 Vibram offers up other options to most advanced trail runners.
-Most runners would be wise to reserve their Bikila training runs for more predictable terrain.
+Most runners would be wise to reserve their Bikila training runs for the more predictable terrain.

 The Bikila’s outsole is designed to replicate the natural traction of the human foot.
 There are contoured grooves around the arch of the foot as well as on each of the individual toe slots.
 Non-marking Vibram performance TC1 Rubber makes up the anatomically contoured pods found along the outsole and toe pockets.
 The shoes shouldn’t have any issues navigating wet pavement or slick trails.

 These shoes are extremely flexible.
 The polyamide uppers stretch enough to allow for easy on-and-off.
 Like most Vibram shoes, the Bikila’s can nearly fold in half for easy packing or storage.
-Most runners will have no issue with the flexibility of these shoes and it should aid in the ability for runners to maximize their natural running stride.
+Most runners will have no issue with the flexibility of these shoes and it should aid in the ability of runners to maximize their natural running stride.

 The Bikila’s increase their stability mostly due to the midfoot strap closure system.
 The foot should be held in place with little movement during runs.
 Runners who crave maximum stability should probably look elsewhere for a more substantial shoe